 Cotopaxi and Cayambe offer superb alpine climbing for intermediate climbers.
-Both climbs involve moderately steep slopes and prior knowledge of roped travel, crampon techniques, and ice axe arrest is recommended; a review of these basic mountaineering techniques is built into the itinerary.
+Both climbs involve moderately steep slopes and prior knowledge of roped travel, crampon techniques, and ice axe arrest is required; a review of these basic mountaineering techniques is built into the itinerary.
 This climb is ideal for mountaineers looking to build their climbing skills, climb to new elevations, and take part in the excitement of an international climbing expedition.

 THE RMI DIFFERENCE

 Rainier Mountaineering, Inc. was established in 1969 and is one of America's oldest and most-trusted guide services.
 We are the largest guide service on Mt.
-Rainier and Mt.
-McKinley and leaders in guiding climbs and treks around the globe.
+Rainier and Denali and leaders in guiding climbs and treks around the globe.
 Our years of leading mountain adventures give us the experience and knowledge to create the best possible trips and we work hard to live up to our reputation as an industry leader.
-Our trip preparation before departure takes care of the details for you, from hotels to airport transfers, so that you can focus on preparing for the climb instead of the distraction that comes with coordinating logistics.
+Our trip preparation before departure takes care of the details for you, from hotels to transfers, so that you can focus on preparing for the climb instead of the distraction that comes with coordinating logistics.